• white corky spots on a green tomato fruit

-• tomato plant with curled brown leaves
+• tomato plant leaves showing wilting with brown and yellow spots

 Scientific name: Clavibacter michiganensis subsp. michiganensis (Cmm)

-Native range: first described in Michigan in 1909
+Native range: first described in Michigan in 1909 and now present in most state in the Continental U.S.

 At Risk